mcafzap/2.4GHz-Ampleon-amplifier/README.md

 Remember this is high frequency so everything must be kept short or shielded and properly 50 ohm terminated.

-Able assistance & some hardware was provided by Vincent (M0LCR) and Mike (G4VSS), but thanks are especially owed to Anthony Tognarelli of Waterfield Electronics Ltd. (waterfieldelectronics.com) for providing the pallets.
+Thanks go to Vincent(M0LCR), Mike(G4VSS) and Brian(G4EWB) for software/hardware advice but thanks are especially owed to Anthony Tognarelli of Waterfield Electronics Ltd. (waterfieldelectronics.com) for providing the pallets.